 Colour Blindness Accessibility Audits – for stadia and grounds

-Colour Blind Awareness (Consulting) undertakes Colour Blindness Accessibility Audits of stadia and sports grounds for clients across Europe including UEFA and the FA.
-We are also advising the Sports Ground Safety Authority on amendments to be included within the forthcoming 6th Edition of the ‘Green’ Guide to Safety in Sports Grounds.
-If you would like to find out more about this service please contact us via email@example.com
+Colour Blind Awareness undertakes Colour Blindness Accessibility Audits of stadia and sports grounds for clients across Europe including UEFA and the FA.
+We are also proud to have been involved in advising the Sports Ground Safety Authority on amendments to the 6th Edition of the ‘Green’ Guide to Safety in Sports Grounds which was launched in October 2018.
+For more information see Annex C- Guidance on Colour Vision Deficiency here.
+If you would like to find out more about the services we can provide for stadium and ground operators, including the audits we have already undertaken of Wembley Stadium (on behalf of the FA) and the Euro 2020 host venue stadia (on behalf of UEFA) please contact us via firstname.lastname@example.org

 Wayfinding information such as venue maps and signposting, inside and outside stadia events, regularly relies on colour and/or colour coding alone to differentiate.
 However, information presented in this way is often inaccessible to many colour blind people.

 It can be very frustrating and embarrassing for colour blind people to have to always seek help from stewards or other people to find their way.
 More importantly, in emergency situations, if a colour blind person is unable to understand a colour-coded map easily, it could have serious repercussions.
 It’s therefore essential that clubs, associations and federations educate external authorities and third-party stakeholders about the potential dangers.
 Getting them on board is key to making stadia events safe for people with CVD.